 Problem Remote controller display Cause The fan setting changes during heating.
-Ordinary display During thermostat OFF mode, light air or low air operation will take place.
-During thermostat ON mode, light air or low air will switch automatically to set notch on the basis of time or piping temperature.
+(PEA-200, 250) Ordinary display During thermostat OFF mode, low speed air operation will take place.
+During thermostat ON mode, low speed air will switch automatically to set notch (fan speed) on the basis of time or piping temperature.
 The fan stops during heating.
 Defrosting display During defrosting, the fan will stop.
 When the switch is turned ON, the fan does not begin to operate.
-Heating preparations underway After the switch is turned to ON or until the piping temperature reaches 35°C, there will be 5 minutes of light air operation.
-After that there will be 2 minutes of low air operation, then set notch will begin (hot adjustment control).
-The outdoor unit fan turns in reverse or stops, and an unusual sound is heard.
+(PEA-200, 250) Heating preparations underway After the switch is turned ON, low speed air will take place, for 7 minutes (or after pipe temperature reaches 35°C, 2 minutes) before automatically switch to set notch (fan speed).
+(Hot adjustment) The outdoor unit fan turns in reverse or stops, and an unusual sound is heard.
 Ordinary display There is a risk of the power to the outdoor unit being connected in reverse phase.
 Be sure to check that the phase is correct.